The Marijuana Control, Legalization and Revenue Act of 2016

 (2) Pursuant to this section any state chartered insurance agency, or other insurance entity regulated by the California Commissioner of Insurance that provides non-federally insured, insurance services, shall not be penalized for providing insurance services to a cannabis business, collective, or cooperative.

-(a) Adults may possess, cultivate, process, and transport eighteen (18) cannabis plants, with six (6) or fewer being mature, flowering plants, and possession of the cannabis produced by the plants on the premises where the plants were grown, provided that the growing takes place in an enclosed, locked space, is not conducted openly or publicly, and is not made available for sale.
+(a) Adults may cultivate cannabis for their own personal use, and possess the cannabis produced by the plants on the premises where the plants were grown, provided that the growing takes place in an enclosed, locked space, is not conducted openly or publicly, and is not made available for sale.
+Limits on the cultivation of cannabis may be set by the local community.

-(b) Cannabis related conduct that contributes to the delinquency of a minor may also be punishable by Penal Code section 272.
+(b) Cannabis related conduct that contributes to the delinquency of a minor may also be punishable by Penal Code section 272 unless such conduct is specifically for the medical treatment of the minor in question, whereby such conduct cannot be considered as contributory to delinquency.

 (c) Individuals shall be responsible for the consequences of their own use of cannabis.
 Sellers or providers of cannabis shall not be responsible for the consequences or claimed damages due to the use of cannabis by any party or any third party claimant, except where the seller or provider knowingly or negligently: